-7.1.2.2 Keyboard and Mouse Data Stream
+7.1.2.2 Keyboard and Mouse Switching Functionality

 The combined data stream is passed through the channel select lines to the selected host channel.
-The channel select lines are driven by the System Controller Module, and the selection is based on user input.
+The channel select lines are driven by the System Controller Module, and the selection is based on user input through use of the mouse or keyboard.
 Once a channel is selected, the combined mouse and keyboard data stream is passed through an optical data diode and routed to the specific host channel device emulator.
 The optical data diode is an opto-coupler designed to physically prevent reverse data flow.
 The keyboard and mouse can only be switched together.